1098-T Tax Form Information

 Who Will Receive a 1098-T Form?

-All eligible students enrolled at NECC in 2021 in at least one course will receive a 1098-T form.
+All eligible students will receive a 1098-T form.
 Not all students who received a 1098-T are eligible to claim a deduction or credit.
 Please visit the IRS website or consult your tax professional for information about calculating tax credit.

 The information below should be used to assist you in understanding what information will be reported on the 1098-T form.